 According to the data in the latest INRIX Global Traffic Scorecard, traffic congestion has been growing at a substantial rate over the past couple of years.
-Some interesting and a bit concerning data show that commuters in big cities lose up to 100 hours in traffic jams, with some of the slowest traffic in congested periods being below the speed of walking.
+The data is interesting, but a bit concerning as well: it shows that commuters in big cities lose up to 100 hours in traffic jams, with some of the slowest traffic in congested periods being below the speed of walking.
 If you speak money: the drivers lose up to $3,000 per year due to being stuck in traffic.

-Among various approaches to mitigate traffic congestion, such as increasing road capacity, moving business HQs to outer city areas, or even autonomous vehicles, there is one which has already sparked change in many cities: ridesharing.
+There are various approaches to mitigate traffic congestion, such as increasing road capacity, moving business HQs to outer city areas, or introducing autonomous vehicles.
+There is one in particular which may not sound as majestic as others, but is certainly effective and has already sparked real change in many cities: ridesharing.

 The idea of “getting more people into fewer cars” (as Uber put it) has been around for a while, but it was mainly used in long-distance rides.
 It never got its foot (or wheel? heh) into crowded city centers because it couldn’t compete with the convenience of public transport or the comfort of personal cars.